ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScreenOverlayPickResult.rst

 IScreenOverlayPickResult
 ========================

-.. py:class:: IScreenOverlayPickResult
+.. py:class:: ansys.stk.core.graphics.IScreenOverlayPickResult

    object

    Describes a picked screen overlay as a result of a call to pick screen overlays.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IScreenOverlayPickResult

 Overview
 --------